99MGMT Blog

 • If the issue is procedural, are there any internal practice operations that could be interfering with patients making/keeping appointments?

-• If the issue is financial, is there any assistance or education you can provide to make payments easier for the patient?
+• If the issue is financial, can you provide any assistance or education to make payments easier for the patient?

 3. Give a clear, documented warning with consequences explicitly outlined.

-Make sure to document alternative steps you’ve taken to avoid terminating the patient.
-Once you’ve exhausted your options and checked all these boxes, termination is the next step.
+Make sure to document alternative steps you’ve taken to avoid dismissal of the patient.
+Dismissal is the next step once you’ve exhausted your options and checked all these boxes.

-ALSO NOTE: If the patient has not requested termination of care, you MUST provide an official notice of termination.
+ALSO NOTE: If the patient has not requested termination of care, you MUST provide an official notice of dismissal.
 Otherwise, you may still have an obligation to provide care.

-How to Write a Patient Termination Letter Due to Non-Compliance
+How to Write a Patient dismissal Letter Due to Non-Compliance

 1. Get straight to the point.